alexholcombe/PSYC3013/README.md

 #### Optional

 * [Video lecture](https://www.youtube.com/watch?v=gRQmTp6W3UA) - Signal Detection Theory by Dr. Boaz Ben David

+* [Overlapping gaussians] with interactive slider showing how hits and false alarms change with changes in sensitivity and criterion.

+* A [tutorial](https://elvers.us/perception/sdtCalculator/) that walks you through calculating the sensitivity and the criterion from the probability of a hit and the probability of a false alarm.

 * [Useful SDT tutorial](http://wise.cgu.edu/wise-tutorials/tutorial-signal-detection-theory/signal-detection-vocabulary-2/), with links to more